 Congratulations!
 You got a new computer!

-Of course you want to jump right in and start using it right now, but if you can hold on a bit, there are a few tasks you might want to do first.
-When all heck breaks loose later and the machine dies, the software crashes, or you get a massive malware infection, the steps you take now can save you lots of time and grief later.
+Of course you want to jump right in and start using it right now, but if you can hold on a bit, there are a few tasks to do first.
+The steps you take now can save you lots of time and grief later.
+(Meaning when all heck breaks loose and the machine dies, the software crashes, or you get a massive malware infection.)

 Every day, people lose data, precious memories, and valuable time because they didn’t take a few simple steps to prepare.